codess-aus/PL-900/Power_BI.md

 You should use the Power BI (Embedded) license to integrate your Power BI reports and dashboard into your company website.
 Power BI Embedded is a subscription offered through Azure.

 The Power BI (Premium) license allows you to run your reports and dashboards in a dedicated resource capacity.

+Example: Your company uses D365 Business Central, you want a quick report on Sales:

+You should use the **Dynamics 365 Business Central Sales app from AppSource**.
+This is a pre-built app that you can connect to your Dynamics 365 instance to show default reports.

+You should not use Dynamics 365 (Online) Connector.
+This would let you connect to your Dynamics 365 instance and build a report, but that would take time, and you need to produce the report quickly.

+You should not use Dynamics 365 Business Central Connector.
+This would let you connect to your Dynamics 365 instance and build a report, but that would take time, and you need to produce the report quickly.

+You should not use the Microsoft Dataverse Connector.
+This would let you connect to Dataverse, where all underlying data is stored for your Dynamics 365 instance.
+It would be very time-consuming to get the required data and build a report.